The Authors – The Positive World Collective

 David Roffey was a partner in an international management consultancy, where (amongst other things) he advised many post-communist and other governments – Czechia, Slovakia, Latvia, Bulgaria, Mauritius, India, Hong Kong – on how to balance competition with public interests and needs in the reform of communications and media markets.
 In 1988 he led a team advising the UK Cabinet Office on the benefits of a universal high-speed broadband network, yet to be fully acted upon.
 After retiring, he took a Masters in Political Economy from Sydney University, which belatedly confirmed that he’d been on the right track in his advice!
 In previous times David has been the General Secretary of the LSE Student Union, a magistrate, a trade union official, a local councillor in a London borough, a board member of the Child Poverty Action Group in the UK, and New South Wales state chair of Oxfam Australia.
 David is now based in the UK, and manages Growing Great Schools Worldwide.

 Sue Roffey FRSA FBPsS is a psychologist, academic, author, activist and speaker.
-She is an honorary associate professor at University College London and Western Sydney University, an honorary Fellow at Exeter University and an affiliate of the Wellbeing Institute at Cambridge.
+She is an honorary associate professor at University College London, an honorary Fellow at Exeter University, and adjunct Fellow at Western Sydney University, and an affiliate of the Wellbeing Institute at Cambridge.
 She is Director of Growing Great Schools Worldwide and was the founder of Wellbeing Australia.
 Sue is a prolific author on issues related to school and student wellbeing, behaviour, belonging, relationships and social-emotional learning.
 Now based in London, she continues to work internationally – though currently remotely – and is a member of the Advisory Board of the Carnegie Centre of Excellence for Mental Health in Schools.
 More information at growinggreatschoolsworldwide.com and sueroffey.com

 Marten de Vries, emeritus Professor of Social Psychiatry at Maastricht University and anthropologist, responded to the global mental health challenge with studies in human development and the experience of mental illness under diverse socio-cultural and traumatic circumstances.
 Following on international academic, medical and NGO leadership positions, he has focused on producing mixed-media products with the Mind Venture International (MVI) group to reach diverse global communities for improving human resilience and providing social benefit.
 He was recently knighted for this work in the Order of the Dutch Lion (de Orde van de Nederlandse Leeuw).